icecube/ppc/doc/index.rst

     *example: BFRM=1*

-    Specifies the method for offsetting the added scattering due to birefringence from the main (Mie) scattering table: 0 (default) is single-value subtraction that keeps the existing wavelength parameterization for overall scattering intact (but is perhaps unphysical); 1 subtracts the birefringence effect from the scattering table values (given at 400 nm) and applies existing wavelength dependence to resulting reduced coefficients - this will requre re-parameterization of the wavelength dependence; and 2: does not subtract the birefringence effect at all, ans assumes that the table values of Mie scattering coefficients are are exactly that (to be perhaps used in the future ice fits).
+    Specifies the method for offsetting the added scattering due to birefringence from the main (Mie) scattering table: 0 (default) is single-value subtraction that keeps the existing wavelength parameterization for overall scattering intact (but is perhaps unphysical); 1 subtracts the birefringence effect from the scattering table values (given at 400 nm) and applies existing wavelength dependence to resulting reduced coefficients - this will requre re-parameterization of the wavelength dependence; and 2: does not subtract the birefringence effect at all, and assumes that the table values of Mie scattering coefficients are are exactly that (to be perhaps used in the future ice fits).

   - **NPHO/NPHO_X**

     *example: NPHO_2=512*

     sets the average number of photons to process in a single thread on a GPU.
 If underscore syntax is used, the number that follows the underscore sets the GPU for which to apply this setting.
 Setting this to 0 takes that GPU out of use.
 Default is 1024.

+  - **NTHR**

+    *Number of THReads*

+    *example: NTHR=$[84*1024]*

+    sets the number of threads to be run in parralel.
+This is equivalent to nthr*nblk within the CUDA or OpenCL version of the code and is only available for std::par.
+It is needed since there is no other means of determining available resouces by standard means available from std::par.
+If this number is too large, the kernel execution might exceed time limits imposed by the OS (a few seconds) and the program execution will fail.
+If it is too short the program progress will be slower than optimal.
+In the example above it is set for an A40 GPU, which has 84 MPs.

   - **HQUO**